-10.2 The term of office of a Board Member is 2 years.
-All Board members may be re-elected to the same or any other post for consecutive terms of office.
-Nominees for the above Board positions will be posted on the Association’s Website at least 14 days before the Annual General Meeting.
+10.2 The term of office of a Board Member is 1 year.
+All Board members may be re-elected to the same post for consecutive terms of office, but for no more than 2 consecutive terms in the same post.
+Thereafter, Board members can remain on the board but in a different role and for no more than 2 years.
+Nominees for the above-mentioned Board positions will be posted on the Association’s Website at least 14 days before the Annual General Meeting.

 10.3 Election at the Annual General Meeting will be determined by a majority vote by secret ballot.
 Absentee ballots will be considered in the count to elect the Board.
 In the event of a tie, a re-vote shall be taken and if it still results in a tie, a lot shall be drawn to determine who shall be the successful candidate unless the contesting candidate(s) withdraw in favour of one of themselves.

 10.4 A Board Meeting shall be held at least once every 3 months after giving 7 calendar days’ notice to Board Members.
 The President may call a Board Meeting at any time by giving 5 calendar days’ notice.
 At least 50% of the elected Board Members must be present to establish a quorum and for its proceedings to be valid.
 The meeting may be convened, held or conducted, whether wholly or partly, by electronic means.

 10.5 A majority vote of the Board members is required for all Board decisions requiring vote.
 In the event of a tie, the Chairman of the meeting shall have a casting vote.
 A member of the Board may vote at a meeting of the Board by electronic means.